Jmetz99/Data-Collection-Pipeline/README.md

 Milestone 4
 * Stored data collected from scraper in dictionary.
 Wrote code which saves this dictionary in a folder for each product along with the product image.

+Milestone 5
+* Wrote unittests for the methods of the scraper concerned with gathering the links to product pages, gathering the data from these pages and correctly storing it.